nimakam/keytag/README.md

-# Keychain
+# Keytag

-Keychain provides consumers with a simple and secure means to use and manage their identity and personal data in the Web 3.0 world of decentralized applications.
+Keytag provides consumers with a simple and secure means to use and manage their identity and personal information.

-## Web 3.0
+## Web 3.0 protocols and standards

 Web 1.0 took advantage of protocols like SMTP, HTML and HTTP for email and hypertext transfer, similarly Web 2.0 took advantage of technologies like CSS and AJAX.
 At the time of this writing, concepts like digital value and trust are evolving in blockchain ecosystems like Bitcoin, Ethereum and others.
 We expect the web to evolve with help of new protocols that leverage concepts of digital value and trust on top of decentralized blockchains.
 This evolution can be called Web 3.0.